Maher al-Assad: Syrian civil war

-Maher Assad's role became more significant following the assassination of the Syrian defense minister, high-ranking security officials and Assef Shawkat on 18 July 2012.
-After a four-day siege by the opposition forces from 18 to 22 July 2012, the 4th Armoured Division, commanded by Maher Assad, swept through three rebel-held districts of Damascus.
+Maher al-Assad's role became more significant following the assassination of the Syrian defense minister, high-ranking security officials and Assef Shawkat on 18 July 2012.
+After a four-day siege by the opposition forces from 18 to 22 July 2012, the 4th Armoured Division, commanded by Maher, swept through three rebel-held districts of Damascus.

 In August 2012, Saudi newspaper Al-Watan claimed that Assad was willing to step down and that his brother Maher had lost his legs in the 18 July 2012 Damascus bombing, allegedly quoting the Russian deputy foreign minister Mikhail Bogdanov.
 The information was immediately denied in Russian media.
 The daily then released an audio of the claimed conversation, but the voice reportedly did not sound like Bogdanov's.
 Other sources, including a Western diplomat, said they had heard Maher lost a leg.

-A July 2013 report by a pro-government websites stated that Maher was commanding troops in the Aleppo and Homs theatre of operations.
+A July 2013 report by a pro-government website stated that Maher was commanding troops in the Aleppo and Homs theatre of operations.

+On September 30, 2024, the Israeli Defense Forces launched an airstrike with high-explosive missiles on Maher's villa in a Damascus suburb.
+It was reported that members of Hezbollah and the Islamic Revolutionary Guard Corps frequently visited the villa.
+It was soon reported that Maher was unharmed because he was not in the villa at the time of the attack.

+On November 30, a new rebel coalition, spearheaded by the militant group Hayat Tahrir al-Sham (HTS), carried out a surprise attack across Syria over 11 days, sweeping through major cities to conquer Syria and overthrow the Assad regime.
+This significant development faced minimal resistance from the Syrian army.

+Since the fall of the Assad regime in December 2024, Maher is presumed to be in hiding.
+Reuters reported that Maher had flown a helicopter to Iraq before proceeding to Russia, having been failed to be informed by his brother Bashar of his own departure to Russia.
+In March 2025, Syrian security forces arrested Brig.
+Gen. Abdel Karim Al-Hamada, a close associate of Maher.